zfleckhawk/Project2/proposal.md

 # Type of Booking System:
 Movie Ticket Booking System

+This Ticket booking system would be for multiple theaters.
+The user would first pick the location of the theatre, than pick the movie, the time of the movie, number of tickets and than their choice of seats.
+They will than be able to pay for the tickets through a credit or debit card.

 # Shared Team Github Repo URL:
 https://github.com/dunder-mifflin-scranton/Project2

 # Members Shared Repos